Building A Matcha Tea Shop Case Study

 Once we established everything we needed and had.
 We built a purchasing spreadsheet to start while we honed in on who was best.

-Prior to the app, Lydia and Axel worked in one giant shared sheet with a check box system.
+Prior to the app, Lydia and Axel worked in one giant shared sheet with a checkbox system.
 It seemed to be the best way to be cohesive with a 5-hour time gap.
-Lydia would include all information needed in the sheet.
-Such as product name, a description, where it was for, where it was from, the cost and the URL.
-Axel would then check the sheet when things needed to be ordered, check off a little box and write in how many packs.
+Lydia would include all information needed in the sheet, such as the product name, description, where it was for, where it was from, the cost, and the URL.

-Lydia would check the sheet at her EOD and order for the next day or within 48 hours.
-As we got busier and expanded, this became hard to manage, and other team members requesting items wouldn’t use the sheet.
-So choco was a definite lifesaver- it is on our
+But as we got busier and expanded, this became hard to manage, and other team members requesting items wouldn’t use the sheet.
+So Choco was a definite lifesaver for us.

 Marketing Efforts

 Marketing cannot be forgotten in our cafe’s setup.
 We made offline and online efforts to ensure we hit the ground running.

-Marketing work began before a physical location was found.
+Marketing campaigns began even before a physical location was found.

 As soon as discussions of purchasing How Matcha began, we started to work on the above and below.